-SCCHA continues to work closely with the County's Office of Supportive Housing to successfully house chronically homeless families throughout the County.
+SCCHA continues to work closely with the County's Office of Supportive Housing to successfully house chronically homeless families through the County.

-There are no planned non-significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any non-significant changes or modifications to this activity and its authorizations.

-There are no planned changes to the activity's metrics, baselines, nor benchmarks.
+There are no planned changes to the activity's metrics, baselines, or benchmarks.

-There are no planned significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any significant changes or modifications to this activity and its authorizations.